-In this article, we will tell you:
+In this article, we will tell you about:

-- The current state of e-commerce chatbots
+- The current state of e-commerce chatbots;

-- How chatbots add value to e-commerce websites
+- How chatbots add value to e-commerce websites;

-- The best e-commerce chatbot examples and use cases
+- The best e-commerce chatbot examples and use cases.

 The Current State of E-commerce Chatbots

 As we said, e-commerce chatbots continue gaining popularity in the e-commerce field.
 Why?
 Because of changes in customer preferences.
 Messaging has become most popular than ever before.
-The top messaging apps count more monthly users that social media networks do.
+The top messaging apps count more monthly users than social media networks do.